HuwRichmond/Booking-App/README.md

 * GraphQL with a Node.js and Express.js server.

-* ongoDB and the Mongoose ODM for the database.
+* MongoDB and the Mongoose ODM for the database.

 * Queries and mutations for retrieving, adding, updating, and deleting data.